fonnesbeck/PyMC3_DataScienceLA/README.md

 ![Initial group level of knowledge](initial_group_level.png)

+### Interim measurement
+We aim for another measurement on 22.3.2018.

 ## Syllabus

-The syllabus is modified with the following logic: first come segments which focus on basic usage patterns of PyMC3 and then on model building, using various more or less advanced tools such as custom factor potentials.
-This first allows exploration of the expressive capability of Bayesian models and thus making clear the benefits thereof before diving into inference and finally model checking.
-We devote a lot of attention to understanding inference methods with diving into sampling and introducing the basics of variational inference.
+We order the topics as follows: building models (using PyMC3 for inference), inference based on sampling, inference based on variational methods and finally model checking.
+We aim for different levels of depth depending on the topic based on estimating what can be best handled in-house and what is best left for the workshop itself.

 ### Introduction to Bayesian modelling and PyMC3